robertdebock/docker-debian-systemd/README.md

 Branches
 --------

-This repository has multiple branches that relate to Fedora versions.
+This repository has multiple branches that relate to Debian versions.

 |Branch  |Debian Version |Docker image tag|
 |--------|---------------|----------------|